isabella232/win32-pr.es-es/desktop-src/Power/pbt-apmquerysuspendfailed.md

 No de devuelve ningún valor.

-## <a name="remarks"></a>Observaciones
+## <a name="remarks"></a>Comentarios

-Las aplicaciones normalmente responden a este evento reanudando el funcionamiento normal.
+Normalmente, las aplicaciones responden a este evento reanudando el funcionamiento normal.

 ## <a name="requirements"></a>Requisitos